workdojos/Dojos-Fresh-Hugo-Theme/content/clinician.md

 Are you a researcher looking for some amazing tools to help you stay informed?

-Or a student looking for a fast on-ramp to digital wokeness?
+Or a student looking to learn about self-hosting and web app development?

+Do you want to support grassroots change, to pledge support for your local small businesses, or just have a question and want to talk to someone?

-You're in the right place.
-Hop aboard, it's going to be an interesting ride!
+Hop aboard, it's going to be a fun ride!

 <table border="0" cellpadding="0" cellspacing="0" width="600" id="templateColumns">
     <tr>